loosolab/FRED/docs/add_whitelist.md

 <tr>
 <td>
 <div>
-In this example, the whitelist for the <br>
+In this example, the whitelist for the reference<br>
-reference genome is represented as depending<br> on the organism.For this reason, the <br>
+genome is represented as depending on the<br> organism.For this reason, the 'ident_key' is<br>
-'ident_key' is assigned 'organism_name'.<br>
+assigned 'organism_name'.
+The possible organisms<br>
-The possible organisms form the keys <br>
+form the keys specified under 'whitelist'.
+Their<br>
-specified under 'whitelist'.
-Their values<br> are those reference genomes that can be set<br> for the respective organism.
+values are those reference genomes that can be<br> set for the respective organism.
 </div>
 </td>
 <td>
 <div>
 The whitelist for 'organism_name' contains<br>
 all allowed organisms as values.
-These form<br> the keys in the dependent whitelist 'reference_genome'.
+These form<br> the keys in the dependent whitelist<br> 'reference_genome'.
 </div>
 </td>
 </tr>